akka/akka/akka-docs/rst/intro/getting-started.rst

 There are several ways to download Akka.
 You can download it as part of the Lightbend Platform (as described above).
 You can download the full distribution, which includes all modules.
-Or you can use a build tool like Maven or SBT to download dependencies from the Akka Maven repository.
+Or you can use a build tool like Maven or sbt to download dependencies from the Akka Maven repository.

 Modules
 -------